 Once pet food is exposed to oxygen it oxidizes – another word for rancid.
 Yuck!
-In addition to that, the nutritional value after just 3 weeks of being open, even in a storage bin, nutritional value still declines, arguably faster than if the food was left in the bag.
+In addition to that, the nutritional value after just 3 weeks of being open.
+Even in a storage bin, nutritional value still declines, arguably faster than if the food was left in the bag.
 Heat, light and humidity have a lot to do with how long food lasts.
 The hotter and more humid a climate is, the shorter it lasts.

 One of the most dangerous, and unfortunately most common practices is for pet owners to purchase high quality and often times expensive dog food in packaging made to keep the food fresh only to go home, tear open the bag and pour it directly into a plastic pet food bin.

-This practice is one of the worst health hazards to our beloved pets.
+Why are bins one of the worst health hazards to our pets?

 The animal fats, vegetable fats and marine oils in pet food actually settle into the bottom and sides of that bin and become rancid.
 These oils can be very difficult to remove from the bin, despite washing and can contaminate new pet food.
 Sometimes these oils can be removed with harsh cleaning products, however these products accelerate degradation the plastic even further – leaching dangerous chemicals into the food.
 On the other hand, leaving the oils in contact with the plastic over time can also degrade the plastic which leads us to our next problem.